The quantum algebra of partial Hadamard matrices: Introduction

 \section{Introduction}

-A partial Hadamard matrix is a matrix $H\in M_{M\times N}(\mathbb T)$ whose rows are pairwise orthogonal.
+A partial Hadamard matrix is a rectangular matrix with entries in the circle $\mathbb{T}$, $H\in M_{M\times N}(\mathbb T)$, whose rows are pairwise orthogonal.
 Observe that we have $M\leq N$.
 The basic examples are the $N\times N$ complex Hadamard matrices, and the $M\times N$ submatrices of these matrices.

 There has been a lot of work on the partial Hadamard matrices, especially in the real case, i.e.\ $H\in M_{M\times N}(\pm1)$.
 See e.g. \cite{hal}, \cite{kms}, \cite{lle}, \cite{ver}.